Leading Greenhill banker dies in NJ plane crash

 Buckalew, who joined Greenhill in 1996 from Salomon Brothers, was an experienced pilot with a passion for flying, Greenhill said.

-Buckalew had advised on many of Greenhill's largest deals, including Delta Air Lines' (DAL.N) $3.1 billion acquisition of Northwest Airlines and Roche's ROG.VX purchase of Genet Inc for $46.8 billion.
+Buckalew had advised on many of Greenhill's largest deals, including Delta Air Lines' (DAL.N) $3.1 billion acquisition of Northwest Airlines and Roche's ROG.VX purchase of Genentech Inc for $46.8 billion.

 Greenhill shares ended trading almost flat at $35.30, underperforming the Dow Jones U.S. Financial Services Index .DJUSFI, which rose 3.8 percent on Tuesday.